 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-The starting salary for telecommunications engineers is usually from £18,000 to £23,000 a year.
-With experience this can rise to £25,000 to £35,000 a year.
-With further experience and extra responsibilities this can rise to over £40,000 a year.
+The starting salary for telecommunications engineers is usually from £20,000 to £25,000 a year.
+With experience this can rise to between £30,000 and £40,000 a year or more.
 You can usually earn extra for shifts and overtime work.

-- Or you could first take a qualification in electronic engineering, telecommunications, computing science or a related subject.
-Relevant courses would include a National Certificate (NC), National Qualification (NQ), Higher National Certificate (HNC) or Higher National Diploma (HND).
+Or you could first take a qualification in electronic engineering, telecommunications, computing science or a related subject.
+Relevant courses would include a NC, NQ, HNC or HND.
 Entry requirements range from subjects at National 4 or 5 for NC and NQ courses to 1-2 Highers for HNC and HND courses.

 Many telecommunications engineers work for telephone and business network providers, mobile phone companies and cable, digital and satellite TV companies.
 Some work for the Ministry of Defence or for the police and the other emergency services.

 There are also jobs in railway signalling engineering and the oil and gas industry.
 There is a steady demand for staff.
 Increasingly, it is helpful to have skills in both telecommunications and information and communications technology (ICT).

 manual skills to use hand tools and connect wires and small parts

 good communication skills to explain technical matters to clients